Porphyria's Lover

 Monologue itself simply means a speech delivered by a single character, typically in a play or other dramatic work.
 It allows the character to express their thoughts, feelings, and motivations directly to the audience.

 Dramatic monologue, however, takes this concept a step further.
 It's a specific form of poetry where a single speaker addresses a silent listener, revealing their inner world and motivations indirectly.
 The listener is often implied by the speaker's words and doesn't respond.
+Tennyson's Ulysses, Matthew Arnold's Dover Beach, T. S. Eliot's The Love Song of J. ALfred Pruffok are some of the examples of the dramatic monologue.

 Here's where Robert Browning comes in.
 He's considered a master of the dramatic monologue.
 He used this form to create vivid portraits of complex characters from all walks of life.
 Through their monologues, we get a glimpse into their personalities, desires, and the situations they face.